Minxrod/PTC-EmkII/readme.txt

 - RShift = Select

 Special keys:
-- Home: Disable/Enable keyboard
-- Numpad1: Zoom x1
+- F1: Zoom x1
-- Numpad2: Zoom x2
+- F2: Zoom x2
+- F5: Restart current program (Note: Will wait until end of current instruction to take effect)
+- F10: Disable/Enable keyboard
-- End: Disable/Enable keyboard buttons
+- F11: Disable/Enable keyboard buttons
-- F12: Enable debugger
+- F12: Open debugger window

 KEYBOARD and INKEY$() are approximated by typing on the keyboard.
 The touch keyboard is partially functional, but the different keyboards are not yet implemented.